Kobedm27/GGCMI-validation/code/analysis/README.md

 This folder contains all **Quarto notebooks (`.qmd`)** used in the analysis for the paper:

-**"Global Gridded Crop Models Underestimate Yield Losses from Climatic Extremes"**
+**"Global Gridded Crop Models underestimate yield losses from climatic extremes"**

 All notebooks are written in **R** using [Quarto](https://quarto.org).